Fihlo0111/Data-Analytics-Portfolio/SQL-Project/README.md

 The management team wants to understand their sales performance, customer behavior, product trends, and employee performance so they can make data-driven decisions.

-As the Data Analyst, yo
+As the Data Analyst,your job is to design the database, populate it with realistic data, and answer business questions using SQL.

 **The CEO wants to know:**